Best Mattress For Scoliosis

 1. Sleeping Position

 Keep in mind that your sleeping position does not cause scoliosis or worsen the condition.
 However, a proper position will help alleviate your scoliosis pain.
-Which sleeping position is better to adopt depends on your type of scoliosis and the local of the pain.
+Which sleeping position is better depends on your type of scoliosis and the local of the pain.

 Thoracic scoliosis – Your thoracic spine or upper back tends to curve to the right.